Chizzoz/laravel-zambia/_posts/2019-08-19-custom-login-and-registration-in-laravel.md

 ---
 layout: post
 published: false
-title: Custom Login and Registration In Laravel Part One
+title: Custom Login and Registration In Laravel Part 1
 ---
 ## Custom Login and Registration In Laravel